caltechlibrary/turf/README.md

 The vector artwork used as a logo for Turf was created by [Milinda Courey](https://thenounproject.com/milindacourey10/) and obtained from [The Noun Project](https://thenounproject.com/term/grass/231760/).
 It is licensed under the Creative Commons [CC-BY 3.0](https://creativecommons.org/licenses/by/3.0/) license.

-Turf was makes use of numerous open-source packages, without which it would have been effectively impossible to develop Turf with the resources we had.
+Turf makes use of numerous open-source packages, without which it would have been effectively impossible to develop Turf with the resources we had.
 We want to acknowledge this debt.
 In alphabetical order, the packages are:

 * [colorama](https://github.com/tartley/colorama) &ndash; makes ANSI escape character sequences work under MS Windows terminals
 * [ipdb](https://github.com/gotcha/ipdb) &ndash; the IPython debugger